Durham police suspect financial motive in UNC PhD students death

 Police then got a search warrant to try to get inside that safe.

-Last month, police went to Durham Academy, where the boy attended school, to search his laptop and emails.
+Last month, police went to Durham Academy, where the boy attended school, to search his emails.

 Warrants said a forensic team also went through the child's iPhone, and found suspicious activity, including searches on how to calculate the value of an estate, how to transfer bank accounts, and the value of the price of gold per ounce.